Everyone knows that a good night's sleep prepares you for the day.

 Other research has examined the effects of altering tryptophan in the blood.

-In one such study, 15 healthy adults were exposed twice to a stressful environment - once with normal tryptophan blood levels and once with low levels ( 10 ).
+In one such study, 15 healthy adults were exposed to a stressful environment twice - once when tryptophan blood levels were normal and once when levels were low ( 10 ).

-Researchers found that anxiety, tension, and nervousness were higher when participants had low levels of tryptophan.
+The researchers found that anxiety, tension and nervousness were higher when participants had low levels of tryptophan.

-Based on these results, low levels of tryptophan could contribute to anxiety (11).
+Based on these results, low tryptophan concentrations could contribute to anxiety ( 11 ).

-They can also increase aggression and impulsiveness in aggressive individuals ( 12 ).
+They can also increase aggression and impulsivity in aggressive individuals ( 12 ).

 SUMMARY

-Research has shown that low levels of tryptophan can contribute to mood disorders, including depression and anxiety.
+Research has shown that low tryptophan levels may contribute to mood disorders, including depression and anxiety.

-The change in tryptophan can affect different aspects of cognition.
+Altering tryptophan can affect various aspects of cognition.

-One study found that long-term memory performance was worse when tryptophan levels were lower than when levels were normal ( 14 ).
+One study found that long-term memory performance was worse when tryptophan levels were reduced than when levels were normal ( 14 ).

-These effects were observed regardless of whether the participants had a family history of depression.
+These effects were observed regardless of whether participants had a family history of depression.

-Memory associated with events and experiences can be particularly impaired.
+Memory associated with events and experiences may be particularly impaired.

-These effects are probably due to the fact that serotonin production decreases with decreasing tryptophan levels ( 15 ).
+These effects are likely due to the fact that as tryptophan levels decrease, serotonin production decreases ( 15 ).

 SUMMARY

 Tryptophan is important for cognitive processes due to its role in serotonin production.
-Low levels of this amino acid can impair your cognition, including remembering events or experiences.
+Low levels of this amino acid can affect your cognition, including remembering events or experiences.

 Serotonin is responsible for many of its effects